Sonosfera

 Priced around £24.00 a month, Gym Radio provides the software, but UK operators must still secure their own commercial public performance licences to play these mixes legally on the premises.
 It is a great tool for a very specific type of gym, but it lacks the broad utility needed by modern leisure centres looking for the best music service for gyms UK.

-Citation Capsule: Gym Radio delivers targeted, high-bpm mixes that increase member workout intensity by 12%.
-The platform sacrifices multi-genre flexibility for pure energy, making it highly effective for dedicated weightlifting spaces but entirely unsuitable for hybrid facilities offering yoga or pilates (Fitness Audio Performance Metrics, 2026).
+The platform sacrifices multi-genre flexibility for pure energy, making it better suited to dedicated weightlifting spaces than hybrid facilities offering yoga or pilates.

-28% of budget fitness franchises prioritise remote management features to control audio across 10 or more locations simultaneously (Franchise Operations Data, 2025).
-Cloud Cover Music excels at this multi-site control, allowing head office to dictate the playlist for every branch.
+Cloud Cover Music is strongest on multi-site control, allowing head office to dictate the playlist for every branch.

 Cloud Cover Music provides clean, family-friendly stations.
 Their remote management dashboard lets an operations director in London change the music playing in a Manchester branch instantly.
 It is a budget-friendly software choice at roughly £14.50 a month.
 You can lock the controls so local staff cannot change the station, ensuring brand consistency across the entire country.